Highlights for loperamide

 This does not apply.
 This medicine is not for regular use.
 Only take this medicine while you continue to have loose bowel movements.
 Do not take more medicine than recommended by the packaging label or by your healthcare professional.

-Do not take this medicine for more than 1 week without asking your doctor or health care professional.
-If your symptoms do not start to get better after two days, you may have a problem that needs further evaluation.
+Do not take this medicine for more than 2 days without asking your doctor or health care professional.
+Do not use doses higher than those prescribed by your doctor or listed on the label.
 Check with your doctor or health care professional right away if you develop a fever, severe abdominal pain, swelling or bulging, or if you have have bloody/black diarrhea or stools.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol can increase possible drowsiness and dizziness.
 Avoid alcoholic drinks.